-Last few weeks have been really hectic for me at work.
+The last few weeks have been really hectic for me at work.
 Weekdays are crazy and the weekends are never enough.

 Early this week, I was going through our annual holiday calendar to check for the next holiday, and plan a vacation if possible.

-Formula to Calculate Holidays in Excel
+Formula to Calculate Holidays in Excel (Labor Day)

-Here is the formula to get the date for Labor Day in 2015 (which is the 1st Monday in September)
+Here is the formula to get the date for Labor Day in 2022 (which is the 1st Monday in September)

-It returns 01 September 2014, which is the date of labor day in 2014.
+It returns the date as 04 September 2023, which is the date of labor day in 2023.

-How this Formula Works (Infographic)
+How the Formula Works

 BONUS EXCEL HOLIDAY CALENDAR TEMPLATE